Technologicat/mcpyrate/README.md

  - To troubleshoot multi-phase compilation, see `step_phases` in `mcpyrate.debug`.
 Just macro-import it (`from mcpyrate.debug import macros, step_phases`).

  - To troubleshoot dialect transformations, see the dialect `StepExpansion` in `mcpyrate.debug`; dialect-import it (`from mcpyrate.debug import dialects, StepExpansion`).
-It will step both source and AST transformations in the dialect compiler, one step per dialect.
+It will step source and AST transformers as well as AST postprocessors in the dialect compiler, one step per transformer.
 See [dialect system documentation](dialects.md) for more details.

 ### I just ran my program again and no macro expansion is happening?